 Build Your Budget Blueprint for Financial Freedom

-Whether you’re a planner or a “pantser,” budgeting is your best friend for personal finance and achieving financial freedom.
-Think of it as the ultimate tool to boss up your bank account.
+Whether you’re a planner or a “pantser,” budgeting is your best friend for achieving personal financial freedom.
+Think of it as the ultimate tool to boost your bank account.

-Budgeting need not be difficult, either.
+Budgeting need not be tricky, either.
 Create a simple budget — one that works for your lifestyle.
 That way, sticking to your budget for the long haul is much easier.
-While you could use pen and paper, there are some fantastic digital budgeting tools available today that make budgeting way easier and more efficient, like WalletHub Premium.
+While you could use pen and paper, there are some fantastic digital budgeting tools available today that make budgeting easier and more efficient, such as WalletHub Premium.

 Next, create a “bucket” for everything else, including fun, and divvy up what’s left.
 Don’t forget savings!
 Having a financial safety net for life’s little — and big — emergencies is crucial!